tomjenningss/deploying-and-packaging-applications/README.md

 ## Updating the source code without restarting the server

 The JAX-RS application that contains your `system` microservice is configured as a loose application, meaning that it runs in a server from its `.class` file and other artifacts.
-Open Liberty automatically monitors these artifacts, and whenever they are updated, it updates the running server without the need for the server to be restarted.
+Open Liberty automatically monitors these artifacts, and whenever they're updated, it updates the running server without the need for the server to be restarted.

 Navigate to the `pom.xml` file under start directory

 The loose application support is enabled with the `<looseApplication/>` element in the `liberty-maven-plugin` plug-in.

 Try updating the source code while the server is running.
 At the moment, the `/health` endpoint reports whether or not the server is running, but the endpoint doesn’t provide any details on the microservices that are running inside of the server.

 MicroProfile Health offers health checks for both readiness and liveness.
 A readiness check allows third-party services, such as Kubernetes, to know if the microservice is ready to process requests.
 A liveness check allows third-party services to determine if the microservice is running.